wmo-im/wis2box-training/documentation/docs/en/practical-sessions/datasets-with-access-control.md

     - add an access token to the dataset
     - validate the dataset can not be accessed without the access token
     - add the access token to HTTP headers to access the dataset
+    - add a custom license file to your wis2box instance